AriFordsham/GHCWiki/quantified-constraints.md

 ```

 The new bit is the `forall` in the context of the instance declaration.
+This is allowed in GHC 8.6 and later using the `QuantifiedConstraints` extension.

 Here are some resources